alphazolam/fmt_nd_pak/README.md

 You can create a folder named after the file you are injecting and fill it with properly-encoded DDS files with the same filenames as from this list, and the plugin will grab those textures and embed them into the PAK.

 For example, when injecting "nadine-island-body.pak", create a folder called "nadine-island-body" next to it and put "nadine_mad_pants-color.dds" encoded as BC1/DXT1 compression, and it will become the texture for Nadine's pants on the island.
 You can use Intel Texture Works plugin for Photoshop to encode your textures.
+Even if you are not modding the mesh and only want to change textures, you still need to use an FBX to inject them.
+Check the Noesis debug log when exporting for the text "Checking for textures in \[path]" to see exactly where you need to put your dds files.

 ![RaqModExample](https://i.imgur.com/ET7C3wm.png)